 Once we understand what your e-learning goals are, how you intend to deploy them within your target area and the way you intend to measure the success of the project, we can start creating the basic building blocks of our e-learning instructional design.

 On many occasions, we find that our clients already have a good sense of the content that they wish to use.
 In that case, our role would be one of oversight and insurance that the content matched the objectives.

-- Once we have built the e-learning module(s), we generally upload them to a private, password-protected server environment where you can test, interact, and comment on the content.
-Once this phase has passed muster, we will either deliver the content to your IT department, or commission it ourselves on your server platforms, whatever you require.
+Once we have built the e-learning module(s), we generally upload them to a private, password-protected server environment or Learning Management System where you can test, interact, and comment on the content.
+Once this phase has passed muster, we will either deliver the content to your IT department, or commission it ourselves on your LMS, whatever you require.